Skip to main content

 • Free fuel card funding with WEX Capital.

 Despite all the benefits of fleet factoring, some trucking companies are still hesitant to make use of the powerful tool.
 There are many misconceptions about fleet factoring that only contribute to that hesitation.
-Fortunately, there are industry thought-leaders like WEX to provide logical answers to alleviate any of those worries.
+Read on as we provide logical answers to alleviate many of those worries.

 Misconception #1: Fleet factoring fees are too costly